Skip to main content

 • Can they develop these at your university?

-• Do you have things in common?
+• Do you have hobbies in common?

 1.2 Keep in touch!